Mabul Island: Native settlements

 The two main settlements on the island are Kampung Mabul and Kampung Musu.
-The 1999 census recorded approximately 2,000 villagers living in Mabul, half of them children under 14 years old.
-The majority are immigrants from relatively nearby clusters of islands in the southern Philippines.
+The 1999 census recorded approximately 2,000 villagers living in Mabul; half of their children are under 14 years of age.
+The majority are immigrants from a chain of islands in the southern Philippines.
 These residents are mainly Bajau Laut and Suluk Muslims who live a nomadic lifestyle.

 Basic amenities include a mosque, schools, community and fishermen's hall.
 The main transportation mode between places is via boat.

 As most residents mainly work as fishermen, the village's source of income depends on ocean-based products such as squid and fish.
 Traditional fishing methods are called "Payau" and "Sangkaliya".
-Mabul fishers prefer fishing close to the Malaysia–Philippine borders, perhaps due to the abundance of fish stocks.
+Mabul fishers prefer fishing close to the Malaysia–Philippine border, perhaps due to the abundance of fish stocks.
 An average fishing trip will take 3 to 5 days out at sea.
-When the men return, their catches are sold at Semporna on the mainland.
+When they return, their catches are sold at Semporna on the mainland.

-As of 2020, the population of Mabul is around 2000.
+As of 2020, the population of Mabul is around 2,000.

 Sea life and the reef

-Mabul's reef is on the edge of the continental shelf and the seabed surrounding the reef slopes out to a depth of 25 to 30 m.
+Mabul's reef is on the edge of the continental shelf, and the seabed surrounding the reef slopes out to a depth of 25–30m.

-Flamboyant cuttlefish, blue-ringed octopus, mimic octopus and bobtail squids are common cephalopods found in the Mabul reef.
-Frogfish are prevalent; giant, painted and clown frogfish are regularly seen along with most of the scorpion fish family.
+Flamboyant cuttlefish, blue-ringed octopus, mimic octopus, and bobtail squids are common cephalopods found in the Mabul reef.
+Frogfish are prevalent; giant, painted, and clown frogfish are regularly seen along with most of the scorpion fish family.